The primary objective of this study is to assess the efficacy of immunosuppression withdrawal (ISW) in pediatric liver transplant (tx) recipients.

 Has any medical condition that, in the opinion of the investigator, will interfere with safe participation in the trial.

-University of Michigan C. S. Mott Children's Hospital Ann Arbor, Michigan, 94143, USA
+University of Michigan C. S. Mott Children's Hospital Ann Arbor, Michigan, 94143, United States

 in progress, not accepting new patients